-Currently, the predominant use in this area is warehousing and lighter industrial activities.
-Over recent years, there has been a marked change from the traditional industrial uses to more evolved industrial uses, including high tech industrial, design warehouses and some retail.
+The predominant use in the Enterprise corridor is warehousing and lighter industrial activities, however over recent years, there has been a marked change from the traditional industrial uses to more evolved industrial uses, including high tech industrial, design warehouses and some retail.

-While this locality will continue to accommodate industrial activities, it will accommodate a wider variety of economic activities.
+While this locality will continue to accommodate industrial activities, it will over time accommodate a wider variety of economic activities.
 Building on the strength of existing logistics and lighter industrial uses that benefit from good access to the airport and Central Sydney, this area will also facilitate a range of higher value employment, such as high tech and offices where appropriate, to realise a thriving, innovative mixed business economy supporting Sydney's growth.